-As described in Section 2.1, new transmission lines and transformer or distribution stations operating at 115 kilovolts or greater that are associated with the project are to be considered part of the project and evaluated using the Class EA process.
+As described in Section 2.1, establishing or changing transmission lines and transmission stations operating at 115 kilovolts or greater that are ancillary to establishing or changing a waterpower facility are to be considered part of the waterpower project and evaluated using the Class EA process.

-If the transmission lines are proposed to occupy Crown land, MNDMNRF will require documentation confirming the completion of the requirements under the EA Act (i.e., filing a Statement of Completion), prior to issuing a disposition.
-Category A projects such as transmission and distribution facilities that are not subject to the Electricity Projects Regulation but require a disposition of rights to Crown Resources will require evaluation pursuant to MNDMNRF's RSFD Class EA or the MNDMNRF Class EA - PPCR, as appropriate.
-Opportunities exist to coordinate the generation portion of the project under this Class EA and the transmission portion of the project under the MNDMNRF RSFD Class EA or the MNDMNRF Class EA - PPCR, as appropriate.
-Proponents are encouraged to establish an approach to such situations at or before the initial co-ordination meeting with the MNDMNRF, the appropriate transmission company and other interested agencies.
+If the transmission lines are proposed to occupy Crown land, dispositions of rights to Crown resources may be required from the Crown (e.g., MNRF or MECP).
+Opportunities exist to coordinate the requirements under this Class EA for the waterpower project and any requirements or processes for the disposition needed for the transmission component of the project under the MNRF RSFD Class EA or MECP's Project Evaluation Policy under the Provincial Parks and Conservation Reserves Act, as appropriate.
+Proponents are encouraged to establish an approach to such situations at or before the initial co-ordination meeting with the MNRF and MECP (for projects within a provincial park or conservation reserve), the appropriate transmission company and other interested agencies.